aim-rsf/browseMetadata/README.md

 `library(browseSAIL)`

 ## Example run through
-Run `?domain_mapping` in the R console to find the documentation Follow the example!
+Run `?domain_mapping` in the R console to find the documentation.

+Follow the example!